 This software is recommended for users who mainly shoot JPEG images.
 You can easily view, edit, organize, and print JPEG images.
-You can also play and edit movies (MOV files) and video snapshot albums and extract still photos from movies.
+You can also play and edit MOV movies and extract still photos from movies.

 Picture Style Editor

 You can edit Picture Styles and create and save original Picture Style files.
 This software is aimed at advanced users who are experienced in processing images.